gleam-lang/website/community.md

 ---
-title: Community
+title: The Gleam Community
+subtitle: Welcome, friend!
+It's good to have you
 layout: page
 ---

-Welcome to the Gleam community!
-You are very welcome and we are happy to have you.

 You can talk to and get help from other Gleam community members in the following forums: